cicdops/awesome-ciandcd/README.md

 - [gitlab](https://www.gitlab.com)  Open source self-hosted Git management software
 - [github](https://github.com)  Powerful collaboration, review, and code management for open source and private development projects.
 - [bitbuckets](https://bitbucket.org)  Plant your code in the cloud.
 Watch it grow.
+- [teamfoundationservice](http://tfs.visualstudio.com)  Visual Studio Online, based on the capabilities of Team Foundation Server with additional cloud services, is the online home for your development projects.
+Get up and running in minutes on our cloud infrastructure without having to install or configure a single server.
+Visual Studio Online connects to Visual Studio, Eclipse, Xcode, and other Git clients to support development for a variety of platforms and languages

 ###Code Review
 code review tools